 A ray of light amongst the darkness was the birth of Charlotte in 1765, the youngest daughter of the family.
 Charlotte was strong and healthy and would survive.

 The final child born to Ramsay was a son, named John, who was baptized at St Marylebone on 14 June 1768.
-Probably he was named after his uncle, Margaret’s brother Sir John Lindsay who is perhaps better remembered as the father of Dido Elizabeth Belle (of whom we have written previously).
+Probably he was named after his uncle, Margaret’s brother Sir John Lindsay who is perhaps better remembered as the father of Dido Elizabeth Belle.

-Allan Ramsay suffered ill health during his later years and died at Dover on his return to London from Florence on 10 August 1784; Ramsay’s wife, Margaret had passed away two years earlier.
+Allan Ramsay suffered ill health during his later years and died at Dover on his return to London from Florence on 10 August 1784 and was buried at St Marylebone church on 18th August 1784 where Margaret had been buried two years earlier.
 But, what of their three surviving children, Amelia, Charlotte and John?